 10 –Hurricane Donna

 In 1960, Donna became the 5th strongest hurricane to hit the United States.
 Considering the deadly storms that had already hit the US, such as the Great Galveston Storm, that’s saying a lot.
 Donna left South Florida ravaged by 150 mph winds and an average 11-foot storm surge upon landfall.
 Donna’s most impactful highlight includes washing a 104-foot freighter onto an island.
-857 homes in Miami-Dade were destroyed.
+It destroyed 857 homes in Miami-Dade.

 The storm would go on to hit every state on the east coast from South Carolina to New York and New England as a category 2 storm.
 Rhode Island received wind gusts of 130 mph while Long Island was caught in an eye that was 100 miles wide.
 Considering this was a time where it wasn’t uncommon to go outside during an eye thinking everything was okay, that’s serious business.